camp-lab-tud/camp-lab-website/opportunities/index.md

 {%
   include alert.html
-  type="info"
+  type="warning"
-  content="Please, note that generic emails will not be considered."
+  content="Note that generic emails will not be considered."
 %}